Pediatric Cardio-Oncology: An Emerging Sub-Specialty?

 - Gulati G, Heck SL, Ree AH, et al. Prevention of cardiac dysfunction during adjuvant breast cancer therapy (PRADA): a 2 x 2 factorial, randomized, placebo-controlled, double-blind clinical trial of candesartan and metoprolol.
 Eur Heart J 2016;37:1671-80.

-Keywords: Adrenergic beta-Antagonists, Angiotensin-Converting Enzyme Inhibitors, Anthracyclines, Arrhythmias, Cardiac, Biological Markers, Breast Neoplasms, Cardiomyopathies, Cardiotoxicity, Coronary Artery Disease, Dexrazoxane, Heart Failure, Hypertension, Leukemia, Lymphoma, Myocardial Infarction, Protective Agents, Risk Assessment, Risk Factors, Ventricular Dysfunction, Ventricular Function, Pediatrics, Child
+Keywords: Adrenergic beta-Antagonists, Angiotensin-Converting Enzyme Inhibitors, Anthracyclines, Arrhythmias, Cardiac, Biomarkers, Breast Neoplasms, Cardiomyopathies, Cardiotoxicity, Coronary Artery Disease, Dexrazoxane, Heart Failure, Hypertension, Leukemia, Lymphoma, Myocardial Infarction, Protective Agents, Risk Assessment, Risk Factors, Ventricular Dysfunction, Ventricular Function, Pediatrics, Child

 < Back to Listings